trabbel/mu_interface/README.md

 <br>
 <br>
 Tested the clt_for_linux on my virtual machine seems to work fine.
+If you start everything for the first time you do not need cutecom.. but doesnt work a second time it seems?!? -> for second time you need cutecom and then it works fine again